JalanshMunshi/jalansh-munshi-v2/content/post/multi-gpu-ray-serve-deployment/index.md

 This post does not go too deep into explaining what ray or ray serve has to offer, but rather dives into how you can use ray serve to deploy a model.
 If you are an engineer, a researcher with some understanding about APIs, or a technical manager, you will definitely learn about something that you can potentially use for your own projects.

-All code lives in this repo!
-(YET TO CREATE REPO)
+All code lives in [this repo](https://github.com/JalanshMunshi/caption-app)!

 ## A Bit about Ray Serve